sreekar2858/JobSearch-Agent/docs/API.md

 # API Documentation

 The JobSearch Agent provides a REST API for integrating with external applications like React web apps.
+The API is built on a unified pipeline architecture that supports both synchronous and asynchronous job search operations.

+## Pipeline Architecture

+The API uses a **unified job search pipeline** (`src/utils/job_search_pipeline.py`) that provides:

+- **Sync Mode**: For CLI tools and standalone scripts
+- **Async Mode**: For FastAPI server and real-time web services
+- **Database Integration**: SQLite storage with automatic deduplication
+- **Export Flexibility**: JSON output and database export options

 ## Getting Started